Harrow the Ninth (The Locked Tomb Trilogy #2) (Hardcover)

-Harrow the Ninth, the sequel to the sensational, USA today best-selling novel Gideon the Ninth, turns a galaxy inside out as one necromancer struggles to survive the wreckage of herself aboard the Emperor's haunted space station.
+Harrow the Ninth, the New York Times and USA Today bestselling sequel to Gideon the Ninth, turns a galaxy inside out as one necromancer struggles to survive the wreckage of herself aboard the Emperor's haunted space station.

 “Lesbian necromancers explore a haunted gothic palace in space!
 Decadent nobles vie to serve the deathless emperor!
 Skeletons!” —Charles Stross on Gideon the Ninth

 “Unlike anything I've ever read.” —V.E.
 Schwab on Gideon the Ninth

 “Deft, tense and atmospheric, compellingly immersive and wildly original.” —The New York Times on Gideon the Ninth

 She arrived with her arts, her wits, and her only friend.

 In victory, her world has turned to ash.

 After rocking the cosmos with her deathly debut, Tamsyn Muir continues the story of the penumbral Ninth House in Harrow the Ninth, a mind-twisting puzzle box of mystery, murder, magic, and mayhem.
 Nothing is as it seems in the halls of the Emperor, and the fate of the galaxy rests on one woman's shoulders.

 Harrowhark Nonagesimus, last necromancer of the Ninth House, has been drafted by her Emperor to fight an unwinnable war.
 Side-by-side with a detested rival, Harrow must perfect her skills and become an angel of undeath — but her health is failing, her sword makes her nauseous, and even her mind is threatening to betray her.